OGR-67/CheatSheet/README.md

 ### pip

 [Back to summary](#python)
-The pip module is the default pakage manager for python, very similar to npm for node.
+The pip module is the default pakage manager for python, like npm for node.
 To install a module

 ```shell